Antibiotic prophylaxis: Antibiotic selection

 A proper regimen of antibiotics for perioperative prophylaxis of septic complications decreases the total amount of antimicrobials needed and eases the burden on hospitals.
 The choice of antibiotics should be made according to data on pharmacology, microbiology, clinical experience and economy.
 Drugs should be selected with a reasonable spectrum of activity against pathogens likely to be encountered, and antibiotics should be chosen with kinetics that will ensure adequate serum and tissue levels throughout the risk period.
 Depending on the type of surgery and anticipated contamination associated with it, combinations of different agents or different routes of administration (e.g. intravenous and oral antibiotics) might be beneficial in reducing perioperative adverse events.

 For prophylaxis in surgery, only antibiotics with good tolerability should be used.
 Cephalosporins remain the preferred drugs for perioperative prophylaxis due to their low toxicity.
 Parenteral systemic antibiotics seem to be more appropriate than oral or topical antibiotics because the chosen antibiotics must reach high concentrations at all sites of danger.
-It is well recognized that broad-spectrum antibiotics are more likely to prevent gram-negative sepsis.
-New data demonstrate that third generation cephalosporins are more effective than first and second generation cephalosporins if all perioperative infectious complications are taken into consideration.
+Broad-spectrum antibiotics are more likely to prevent gram-negative sepsis.
+New data demonstrate that third-generation cephalosporins are more effective than first- and second-generation cephalosporins if all perioperative infectious complications are taken into consideration.

 Dermatologic surgeons commonly use antibiotic prophylaxis to prevent bacterial endocarditis.
 Based on previous studies, though, the risk of endocarditis following cutaneous surgery is low and thus the use of antibiotic prophylaxis is controversial.
-Although this practice is appropriate for high-risk patients when skin is contaminated, it is not recommended for noneroded, noninfected skin.
+Although this practice is appropriate for high-risk patients when skin is contaminated, it is not recommended for non-eroded, non-infected skin.

 There are many factors that affect physicians' compliance with guideline recommendations, including cultural factors, educational background, training, nurse and pharmacist influences, medication supply, and logistics.

 The American Dental Association (ADA) recommends antibiotic prophylaxis for few people since only a small number of cases of endocarditis might be caused by dental procedures.